vmmaher/PasswordGenerator/README.md

 # Password Generator CLI Application

 ## Overview
-This is a simple command-line interface (CLI) application that generates a random password.
+This is a simple command-line interface application that generates a random password.
 The application is written in JavaScript and can be executed using Node.js.

-## Features
 - Generate a random password of a specified length.
-- Display help information.
+- The default password uses only alphabetical characters and is 8 characters long.

 ## Usage
 To use the password generator, run the following command in your terminal: